 - File Name: The name of the file on the originating computer or server.

 - Version: The version number of the document.
 SAGE automatically assigns “1” to the initial document.
 When you update the document, the system increments the version number.

 - Date Attached: The date and time the document was attached.

-Data from the eGC1 plus each UW organization’s defined approval routing process determines which reviewer roles appear on the approval flow.
+Data from an eGC1 or Advance Budget Request plus each UW organization’s defined approval routing process determines which reviewer roles appear on the approval flow.
 SAGE uses the information in ASTRA (Access to Systems, Tools, Resources and Applications) to determine the individual reviewers for each role in the approval flow.
+Review SAGE ASTRA Roles.

-This is based on the combination of the persons authorized for the role plus the matching organization code.
+A reviewer’s authorization is a combination of role and organization code.
 The match to the organization code must be exact.

 - For a Dean’s Reviewer, the org code must be ###-00-00-000

-When there is no matching ASTRA data for a role on the approval graph, system forwards the reviewer email notification to the Help Desk (firstname.lastname@example.org) so that we can help to resolve the issue so that the application’s approval is not delayed.
+When SAGE cannot find any matching eGC1 reviewers in ASTRA for a role on an approval graph, the system forwards the reviewer email notification to the SAGE Support Desk (firstname.lastname@example.org), which helps to resolve the issue so that the application’s approval is not delayed.

-The system adds reviewers to the approval flow when a preparer answers “Yes” to select compliance questions or a compliance question in combination with other data, the system will add a particular compliance reviewer to the approval flow.
+The system adds reviewers to the approval flow when a preparer answers “Yes” to select compliance questions or to a compliance question in combination with other data.

 The following table describes when a Compliance Reviewer is added, which individual or unit is added, and whether the Reviewer is an Approver or a Watcher.